 Choosing a Plan

-You can sometimes find generalized plans for free online or through different apps.
+You can sometimes find a generalized endurance training plan for free online or through different apps.
 Remember these are just that – generalized plans.
 If you have a very big goal upcoming though, we tend to suggest something that is catered to you as an individual.
-You can find these online, or, if you really want to be specific, hiring a coach is always your best bet.
-This is the best way to have a plan created to your specific needs and goals, and can be adjusted quickly and efficiently if aches or pains begin to go awry.
+You can find these online.
+Otherwise, if you really want to be specific, hiring a coach is always your best bet.
+This is the best way to have an endurance training plan created to your specific needs and goals.
+Also, your plan can be adjusted quickly and efficiently if aches or pains begin to go awry.

 About the Author